Anmol-Gup/PayNudge/README.md

 # PayNudge

-Track invoices you've already sent to clients and automatically send escalating, polite payment reminder emails — with a Stripe payment link — until they're paid.
+Track invoices you've already sent to clients and automatically send escalating, polite payment reminder emails — with whatever payment method you actually accept — until they're paid.

 This is **not** a full invoicing/accounting app.
-You invoice clients however you already do (Stripe, PayPal, a PDF); PayNudge only tracks due dates, payment status, and automates the follow-up chasing.
+You invoice clients however you already do (Stripe, UPI, a bank transfer, a PDF); PayNudge only tracks due dates, payment status, and automates the follow-up chasing.

+## Features

+- **Invoices** — create invoices against a client with an amount, currency, due date, and description.
+Statuses: `draft`, `sent`, `overdue`, `partially_paid`, `paid`, `void`.
+Draft invoices never get reminders until marked as sent.
+- **Clients** — a simple client list (name + email) shared across invoices.
+- **Automated reminders** — a default reminder sequence per account with one optional *pre-due* "heads up" email and up to three *post-due* escalating steps (tones: polite, firm, final), each with its own configurable day offset, subject, and body.
+Templates support variables like `{{client_name}}`, `{{invoice_number}}`, `{{amount}}`, `{{amount_due}}` (reflects any partial payments already received), `{{due_date}}`, `{{payment_link}}`, `{{days_overdue}}`, `{{upi_id}}`, and `{{bank_details}}`, with a live preview while editing.
+- **Reminder controls per invoice** — pause/resume reminders, or send the next one immediately ("Send reminder now") ahead of schedule.
+Both are automatically hidden once every step in the sequence has already been sent.
+- **Multiple payment methods, shown together** — Stripe, UPI, bank transfer, and/or an uploaded QR code can all be enabled at once, either as an account-wide default (Payment settings) or overridden per invoice.
+Every enabled method that has data renders its own block in the reminder email (Stripe gets a "Pay this invoice" button; UPI/bank/QR show the info needed to pay manually).
+No method is ever assumed by default — an invoice with nothing configured just sends a reminder with no payment block.
+- **Partial payments** — record one or more payments against an invoice (amount, method, note); the invoice status derives from the running total (`partially_paid` vs `paid`), and reminder emails always quote the remaining balance, not the original total.
+- **Stripe payments without giving PayNudge a key** — each user pastes in their *own* Stripe Payment Link (created directly in their Stripe dashboard) rather than PayNudge creating one on their behalf, so client money always lands directly in their own account.
+- **Per-user Stripe webhook** — each account gets its own webhook URL (`.../stripe-webhook?uid=<user id>`) and signing secret, so payment confirmation works independently of whose Stripe account a link belongs to.
+- **Dashboard** — outstanding/overdue/due-soon/paid-this-month totals and a
+  recent-invoices list, with a time-of-day greeting.
+- **Billing** — plan display (Free/Pro/Agency) and a Stripe Customer Portal link for managing an existing subscription.
+Currently in beta: everyone is on the free plan and paid checkout isn't wired up yet (portal management works for any subscription created out of band).
+- **Auth** — email/password signup and login via Supabase Auth, with duplicate-email detection on signup, forgot/reset password flows, and already-signed-in users redirected straight to the dashboard instead of seeing the login/signup forms again.

 ## Stack

 - Frontend: React + TypeScript + Tailwind + Vite
-- Backend/DB/Auth: Supabase (Postgres, Auth, Edge Functions)
+- Backend/DB/Auth: Supabase (Postgres, Auth, Edge Functions, Storage)
 - Email: Nodemailer (any SMTP provider)
-- Payments: Stripe (Payment Links for client invoices, Billing Portal for PayNudge's own subscription plans)
+- Payments: client-provided Stripe Payment Links / UPI / bank transfer / QR
+  code for invoices, Stripe Billing Portal for PayNudge's own subscription plans

 ## Local setup